Slipper lobster: Commercial importance

 Although they are fished for wherever they are found, slipper lobsters have not been the subject of such intense fishery as spiny lobsters or true lobsters.
-The methods used for catching slipper lobsters varies depending on the species' ecology.
+The methods used for catching slipper lobsters vary depending on the species' ecology.
 Those that prefer soft substrates, such as Thenus and Ibacus, are often caught by trawling, while those that prefer crevices, caves and reefs (including Scyllarides, Arctides and Parribacus species) are usually caught by scuba divers.

 The global catch of slipper lobsters was reported in 1991 to be 2100 t.
 More recently, annual production has been around 5000 t, the majority of which is production of Thenus orientalis in Asia.

 Common names

 A number of common names have been applied to the family Scyllaridae.
 The most common of these is "slipper lobster", followed by "shovel-nosed lobster" and "locust lobster".
 "Spanish lobster" is used for members of the genus Arctides, "mitten lobster" for Parribacus, and "fan lobster" for Evibacus and Ibacus.
 In Australia, a number of species are called "bugs", for example, the Balmain bug (Ibacus peronii) and the Moreton Bay bug (Thenus orientalis).
 Other names used in Australia include "bay lobster", "blind lobster", "flapjack", "flat lobster", "flying saucer", "gulf lobster", "mudbug", "sandbug", "shovel-nose bug", "shovelnose lobster", "crayfish", "slipper bug" and "squagga".
 Rarer terms include "flathead lobster" (for Thenus orientalis) and "bulldozer lobster".

 In Greece they may be known as Kolochtypes which roughly translates as 'bum hitter'.
 Twenty-two genera are recognised, the majority of which were erected in 2002 by Lipke Holthuis for species formerly classified under Scyllarus: